By the time the meat was ready, it was evening, and the sun was beginning to set.

 There was something struggling inside a net, and he quickly stepped closer to it.

-Pitch black with a red stripe going down its back, a young hvaral was entangled inside.
+Pitch black with a green stripe going down its back, a young hvaral was entangled inside.
 Its wings were bent oddly, and it was crying out in fear.

 “Stand back boy.
 It may be small, but it’s very dangerous.”
 A guard cautioned.